Should I use Tailscale or WireGuard® to secure my network? The answer is yes!

 Tailscale takes care of on-demand NAT traversal so that devices can talk to each other directly in most circumstances, without manual configuration.
 When NAT traversal fails, Tailscale relays encrypted traffic, so that devices can always talk to each other, albeit with higher latency in that case.
 There is no need to modify firewalls or routers; any devices that can reach the internet can reach each other.
 (Tailscale traffic between two devices on the same LAN does not leave that LAN.)

 Tailscale and WireGuard offer identical point-to-point traffic encryption.

 Using Tailscale introduces a dependency on Tailscale’s security.
 Using WireGuard directly does not.
 It is important to note that a device’s private key never leaves the device and thus Tailscale cannot decrypt network traffic.
 Our client code is open source, so you can confirm that yourself.

-With the Team and Business plans, Tailscale adds an ACL layer on top of WireGuard, so that you can further control network traffic.
+All plans, including Starter and Premium plans, add an ACL layer on top of WireGuard, so that you can further control network traffic.
 You can do some of this directly with WireGuard by not setting up tunnels between devices that should not communicate or by using the operating system firewall to control traffic flow.
 Tailscale ACLs allow you to express ACLs for everything in a single place using users, groups, and tags, which are easier to maintain than a list of which device pairs may communicate